gnecula/bond/docs/tutorial.rst

 Following along the previous example, when a test run finishes it compares the set of spied observations with the saved reference ones.
 If there are no differences, testing proceeds as before.
 If there are differences, there are multiple possible reconciliation methods.
-By default, you will be presented with the a console ``diff`` of the changes and a small reconciliation menu, as shown below:
+By default, you will be presented with a diff of the changes and a small reconciliation menu, as shown below:

 .. container:: tab-section-group